weibsons/mobi.stos.podataka/README.md

 Licença
 -------

-Copyright 2016 S'tos Sociedade LTDA.
+Copyright 2016 - Audax Desenvolvimento e Licenciamento de Software LTDA.

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at